foundriesio/docs/source/iotfoundry/hawkbit-howto.rst

 :ref:`dm-hawkbit-mqtt-appendix-hawkbit` page.

-Use this script to upload the signed application binary to your hawkBit server from the RTOS MicroPlatform output directory if you built from source, or from the directory where you unpacked your binaries::
+Use this script to upload the signed application binary to your hawkBit server from the output directory if you built from source, or from the directory where you unpacked your binaries::

     python /path/to/hawkbit.py \